 - 1. Add a reference to the PostSharp.Patterns.Model package. - 2.
 On the top level object add the DisposableAttribute. - 3.
-Annotate the object model as described in Parent/Child, Visitor and Disposable on page 233.
+Annotate the object model as described in Parent/Child, Visitor and Disposable on page 237.

-Fields that are marked as children but are assigned to an object that does not implement IDisposable (either manually or through DisposableAttribute) will simply be ignored during disposal.
+If you mark a field as a [Child], but assign to that field an object that does not implement IDisposable (either manually or through DisposableAttribute), it will simply be ignored during disposal.

-Items of child collections will be automatically disposed of as well unless items of child collections are considered as references.
-See Working With Child Collections on page 243 for details.
+However, items of child advisable collections will be automatically disposed of as well unless items of child collections are considered as references.
+See Working With Child Collections on page 247 for details.